 - Click DONE when you’re complete

 Each class has its own space for conversation and communication.
 These spaces are called Teams in Ryver.
-So, for example, if you signed up for our Wednesday Morning Meditation class you should now be a member of the Wednesday Morning Meditation Team.
+So, for example, if you signed up for our Yoga for Meditation class you should now be a member of the Yoga for Meditation Team.

 If you were already a student with access to Ryver and you signed up for a new class, you need to send @TheWell a Direct Message on Ryver requesting access to that class’s Team room.

 There are three basic types of conversations in Ryver, Chats, Topics & Direct Messages.

 Chats & Topics are conversations that happen within Teams.
 Once you’re in a Team, look along the top of the space and you will see CHAT and TOPICS listed.
 You can tell which one you’re viewing because it will be in color, the inactive option will be in gray text.
 There is also an option along the top for TASKS which is a feature we do not use.

 Chats are a stream conversation presented chronologically, typically consisting of people asking questions, sharing thoughts & reminders, etc. To ‘speak’ in the chat:

 - Make sure you are in the Chat option along the top of the screen

 When in a Chat you can ensure specific people get notified by typing @ and then their name.

 The Chat option is a great place for quick and simple notes.
 For longer or more detailed conversations, Topics are the best way to organize these conversations.